mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

     - This approval requirement will be removed once we have better guidelines for responding to people.
 - **If Mathesar is mentioned on Twitter**:
   - Re-tweet it from our account and/or thank them for the shoutout.
+  - Only re-tweet if the tweet appears to be from a real person or organization.
+Do not re-tweet bot accounts (e.g. "First Issues Bot").
 - **If a comment or post can be considered user feedback**:
   - Please flag it to the owner of the [user feedback](/en/team/responsibilities/user-feedback) responsibility.